 Chastity is the angelic virtue that makes men like angels.
 Through chastity we see the higher aspects of life, the spiritual aspects.
 “Blessed are the pure of heart for they shall see God” (Matt.
 5:8).

 Theologians and mystics concur that there is a special place in Heaven close to the throne of God reserved for those who maintain their chastity intact throughout their lives (Revelation 14:4).
-But this ability to see God extends even to those on earth.
+But this privilege of beholding God extends even to those on earth.
 St. John the Beloved was able to recognize Our Lord long before every other Apostle after the Resurrection.
 It was always he who, full of wonder, exclaimed, “It is the Lord” (John 21:7).

 The impure are blind.
 They see not the things of God and eat of the husks of the swine.
 They take delight in the swinish pleasure of filth and immorality.
 Their days are filled with nervous energy where calm repose and simple joys have no place.
 Their nights are either disturbed by a guilty conscience, or they simply forgo sleep, searching for ever more excitement and frenzied pleasure.
 Health and general well-being suffer.

 Seeking ever more thrills, impure people frequently engage in dangerous and unhealthy pursuits.
 They take drugs, hoping to attain more inordinate and frenzied levels of excitement.
 In the end, decay and corruption result, and finally, seeing no more pleasure on the horizon the impure one is tempted to take his own life in despair.
 Not everyone who is impure will reach this final stage, but doesn’t the trend sound familiar?
 How many actors, politicians, bankers, wealthy people, and teenagers have followed this exact trajectory?
 The devil would want everyone to follow this path to destruction and eternal death.